 In this list, you will see any updates related to the core files as well as themes and other supported extensions.
 Click the “Download” link next to the files you need to bring the core current.

 In this Drupal upgrade tutorial, you’ll see that I have a security update available.
 I’m not going to worry about the “RC” core update because these are not always stable.
-Release Candidate, or RC, versions have potential to work perfectly but are often found to be a bit buggy.
+Release Candidate, or RC, versions have the potential to work correctly but are often found to be a bit buggy.
 It’s kind of like beta testing software before it goes live.

 I prefer to wait until the actual version is released as a stable upgrade.

 Download the file to your preferred location on your computer.
-Personally, I download files like these to my desktop to make them easier to find.
+I download files like these to my desktop to make them easier to find.
 Then, I’ll move them to Dropbox for safe keeping.